mashery/blackbeard/docs/markdown-support.md

 3. Item 3
 ```

+1. Item 1
+    1. A corollary to the above item.
+    2. Yet another point to consider.
+2. Item 2
+    * A corollary that does not need to be ordered.
+    * This is indented four spaces
+    * You might want to consider making a new list.
+3. Item 3

 To nest a third (or more) sublist level, you need to indent 4 extra spaces (or 1 extra tab) for each level.

 ```